Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 About the estate:

-The Gasparoux family runs a 16-hectare vineyard divided between Château Ferrand (acquired in 1934), covering 12 hectares on the southern slopes of the Pomerol plateau, and Haut Ferrand, covering 4 hectares around the church of Pomerol, acquired in the 1970s.
+The Gasparoux family manages a 16-hectare vineyard divided between Château Ferrand (acquired in 1934), which covers 12 hectares on the southern slopes of the Pomerol plateau, and Haut Ferrand, which covers 4 hectares around the church in Pomerol and was acquired in the 1970s.

 James Suckling